jimbot4000/hands-on-machine-learning/README.md

 # hands-on-machine-learning
-Code for the Hands On Machine Learning book
+Experiments from the Hands On Machine Learning book